 The weather here is already starting to get warm, and everyone is looking forward to the summer months.
 But before you start thinking about having fun in the sun, take a few minutes to “test the unit.”
 Your air conditioning unit is an extremely important part of your home.
 Not only does it keep you cool on those hot summer days, but it also prevents the humidity in your home from getting out of control, which can lead to all types of problems.
 You may not think to test your air conditioning unit regularly, but you may be able to prevent a major disaster if you do.

 With the summer heat and humidity on their way, the air conditioning system in your home will be working extra hard to keep you cool and comfortable.
 If you haven’t changed or cleaned your air filter recently, now is the time to do it.
 A clean air filter will work more efficiently, saving you money on energy costs.
-And be sure to call in a professional if you have any issues with the system.
+And be sure to call in a professional like those at One Hour Heating and Air Conditioning if you have any issues with the system.
 What’s more, installing a whole-house humidifier before the summer begins will keep air conditioning costs down since humid air is easier to cool.